 - If a child has a mental or physical disability

 There is no fixed rule in Florida that would forbid a child support order from requiring payments until a child is 21 if it’s supporting the college education.
 The courts in Florida may look for evidence of dependency if a child is in college, but they won’t declare attendance in college definitive proof of dependency.
 If a child is turning 19 before they graduate from high school, they may not receive support during the eighteenth year.

 If you are unsure of whether or not you need to pay for child support, contact our firm.
-Our Tampa child support attorneys at Givens Givens Sparks can help you better understand your situations, as well as the requirements regarding child support.
+Our Tampa child support attorneys at Robert Sparks Attorneys can help you better understand your situations, as well as the requirements regarding child support.
 This is a difficult area of law and having strong legal counsel on your side can be very beneficial.